thisdot/open-source/HOW_TO_RELEASE.md

 **2. Set up the new project.json file in your generated library folder**

 We need to add some command configurations to our `project.json` file, to make them publishable by our release script.
-Add the `targets`, `github` and `publish` targets to the `targets` configuration object.
+Add the `version`, `github` and `publish` targets to the `targets` configuration object.
 You can check the existing project.json files for reference, do not change the existing config.

 ```json
 {